PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 Everyone thinks that Native platforms like Android only update every major release, but it's not true.
-Every 6-10 weeks Google Play Service are updating and adding new API's on top of the underlying platform and they are broadly available over the entire ecosytem.
+Every 6-10 weeks Google Play Service are updating and adding new API's on top of the underlying platform and they are broadly available over the entire ecosystem.

 {{% /slide %}}